-If you’re one of the 125 million people who suffer from psoriasis worldwide then you know how important it is to avoid potential flare ups when you can.
+If you’re one of the 125 million people who suffer from psoriasis worldwide then you know how important it is to avoid potential flare-ups when you can.
 The thick, scaly patches caused by this autoimmune disorder can be extremely painful and difficult to deal with.

 Psoriasis is a chronic skin disorder that cannot be cured but it’s important to be aware that it can be managed.
 And one of the best ways to do this is by avoiding any potential triggers where possible.
 You can start to identify what triggers your psoriasis by keeping track of symptoms as they occur.
 Do your symptoms worsen after eating specific foods?
-Have you experienced a flare up after a stressful week?
+Have you experienced a flare-up after a stressful week?

 There are also a number of common triggers that seem to affect the majority of people suffering from this painful disorder and avoiding these can be a good place to start.

-Everyone knows that drinking a lot of alcohol isn’t great for your skin, but when you suffer from psoriasis it can trigger a full blown outbreak to occur.
+Everyone knows that drinking a lot of alcohol isn’t great for your skin, but when you suffer from psoriasis it can trigger a full-blown outbreak to occur.

-If you don’t want to eliminate alcohol completely, you can manage potential flare ups by drinking moderately and staying hydrated when you do have more than a few glasses of wine!
+If you don’t want to eliminate alcohol completely, you can manage potential flare-ups by drinking moderately and staying hydrated when you do have more than a few glasses of wine!

 Extreme weather conditions can often cause your skin to react.
 Using a moisturizer in cold weather (which you should be doing anyway!) will help to prevent your psoriasis from worsening.
-In contrast, warm weather and sunlight can actually help to treat psoriasis, but it’s important to regulate your exposure by staying out of the sun during peak times and wearing a sunscreen with a high SPF rating.
+In contrast, warm weather and sunlight can actually help to treat psoriasis, but it’s important to regulate your exposure by staying out of the sun during peak times and wearing sunscreen with a high SPF rating.

 Sweating is another common trigger to watch out for when the weather heats up.
 You can mitigate this risk by staying hydrated and wearing loose-fitting clothing throughout the day.

 Stress causes an inflammatory response which makes it one of the main triggers of psoriasis.
-Studies have shown it can trigger the initial flare up of psoriasis and continue to exacerbate your symptoms after diagnosis.
+Studies have shown it can trigger the initial flare-up of psoriasis and continue to exacerbate your symptoms after diagnosis.

-These symptoms usually improve once the stress has been alleviated and techniques such as meditations, yoga, and exercise are recommended to keep it under control.
+These symptoms usually improve once the stress has been alleviated and techniques such as meditation, yoga, and exercise are recommended to keep it under control.
 Natural relaxation and stress relief products such as CBD oil can also help a great deal with stress management.

 There is no special “psoriasis diet” but many people with this skin condition report that their food intake has a significant impact on the condition of their skin.
 The general rule is that if something you eat is making your symptoms worse, stop eating it.